 The final deal was cut at Yalta in February, 1945 and deemed secret.

-In particular, servile Anthony Eden pushed for this outcome.
+In particular, servile and communist mole Anthony Eden pushed for this outcome.
 Eden argued that failure to return Soviet nationals would impede the release of Allied POWs that came into Soviet hands.
 All this was ultimately in vain.
 In reality, Eden suffered throughout the war and post-war from a deluded vision of a Grand Alliance with Stalin’s monstrous regime.
 Eden was surrounded by Soviet agents.

 One in 10 Axis soldiers captured in Normandy were Russians, who were primarily members of General Vaslov’s Russian Liberation Army.
 Several are shown in Wehrmacht uniforms in the photo at left.

 Elsewhere, groups like the Cossacks became hardcore opponents of Soviet Bolshevism and had joined Axis-commanded formations.
 These volunteers constituted 15 to 20 percent of those to be repatriated.